jbeck018/howlerops/frontend/SHARED_RESOURCES_IMPLEMENTATION.md

 ## Overview

-This implementation provides a comprehensive UI for managing shared resources in SQL Studio, including:
+This implementation provides a comprehensive UI for managing shared resources in Howlerops, including:

 - Sharing/unsharing connections and queries
 - Organization-scoped resource management